 Jordan is one of the most underrated countries in my opinion.
-With a cultural and geographical diversity that puts most of its neighbours to shame, Jordan will surprise you with its tremendous landscapes, natural marvels and a history that dates as far back as the early Stone Age.
+With a cultural and geographical diversity that puts most of its neighbors to shame, Jordan will surprise you with its tremendous landscapes, natural marvels and a history that dates as far back as the early Stone Age.
 Jordan has something to offer to everyone.

 Here are 6 places in Jordan that you absolutely must visit!